If you see something, say something!

 Like all of you, I lived through 2020.
 Like many of you, I saw all kinds of strange things that went reported but that the government ignored.

-On election night, I saw Trump build up a lead in key battleground states and then I saw those critical states stop counting for reasons we still don’t understand, and the media does not want to investigate.
+On election night, I saw Trump build up a lead in key battleground states, and then I saw those critical states stop counting for reasons we still don't understand, and the media do not want to investigate.
 While America slept that evening, all kinds of suspicious things happened behind closed doors.

-Many of us still believe the 2020 election was fixed.
-Nineteen states reported their doubts to the Supreme Court and the Court told them their report had no standing.
+Many of us still believe that the 2020 election was fixed.
+Nineteen states reported their doubts to the Supreme Court, and the Court told them their report had no standing.
 The Democrats and their allies left a massive backpack under our national bleachers in 2020.
-Many of us reported it and we were told to shut up and stop ginning up conspiracies.
+Many of us reported it, and we were told to shut up and stop ginning up conspiracies.

 Does our government really care about our safety in 2021, or is it more concerned with perpetuating Democrat rule?
-I still hear the PSA announcer intoning, “If you see something, say something!”
-After 2020, can they say that with a straight face?

-Does our government really care about our safety in 2021, or is it more concerned with perpetuating Democrat rule?
 I still hear the PSA announcer intoning, "If you see something, say something!"
 Perhaps that should be modified in 2021 to, "If you see anyone who is not a Democrat doing something suspicious, report it.
 If you see a Democrat doing something suspicious, you're hallucinating and a racist."

-Note: (This post was updated to remove a substantively duplicative paragraph that wandered into the post through an editing failure.)